SteeltoeOSS/Documentation/labs/spring-one/exercise3.md

 }
 ```

 Also in the `Models` folder, create a class named `TodoItem.cs` and paste the following within.
-This will serve a definition of the things that make up a ToDo list item.
+This will serve as a definition of the things that make up a ToDo list item.

 ```csharp
 using System;